As 2020 approaches, it’s time to start planning for next year.

 And the promise of some amazing food

 At kick-off, there is an Atlassian product training session.
-But after that, there are keynote speeches from product leaders and innovators that will be sure to make a mark.
+But after that, there are keynote speeches from product leaders and innovators that will make a mark.

-Although Atlassian Summit is a great place to be for product managers, it’s not specifically for them.
-In fact, you’ll find a very large variety of experts ranging from UX/UI designers and developers to marketers and SCRUM masters.
+Although Atlassian Summit is a great place for product managers, it’s not specifically for them.
+In fact, you’ll find a huge variety of experts ranging from UX/UI designers and developers to marketers and SCRUM masters.
 All-in-all, this is a very, very good place to be to expand your network and learn a thing or two.

 If you can’t make it to Vegas, don’t worry.
 Atlassian hosts two additional events throughout the year.
 One will be in Europe, and the other in California.
 So mark your calendars and check your schedules.
 This is a product management conference you won’t want to miss.